solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 3. Which workloads should remain on-premises and which should be considered to be migrated at a later time?

-   Among the workloads that have identified for advice on migration to Azure, the Windows Domain Controllers are recommended to keep in the on-premises data center at this time.
+   Among the workloads that have identified for advice on migration to Azure, the Windows Domain Controllers are recommended to keep in the on-premises data-center at this time.

    It is recommended to migrate the on-premises Network File Shares and Ubuntu VMs to Azure in a later phase of their Azure adoption.
 A phased approach to the migration process will enable each workload to be methodically migrated to Azure while limiting the risk of downtime across the organization.